LibRapid/librapid/docs/source/array/array_overview.rst

 program or the range of functions available.

-Additionally, when using LibRapid in C++, it is incredibly easy to manipulate the NDarray type to fit you needs, as it is fully templated and works with a wide range of datatypes, with many functions supporting cross-datatype operations.
+Additionally, when using LibRapid in C++, it is incredibly easy to manipulate the Array type to fit you needs, as it is fully templated and works with a wide range of datatypes, with many functions supporting cross-datatype operations.

 How are the arrays stored?